 Who Should Manage My Child's Asthma at School?

 The more teachers and other adults at school who know about your child's asthma, the better.
-He could have an asthma attack in art or music class, in the hallway, or another area where his classroom teacher isn’t around.
+They could have an asthma attack in art or music class, in the hallway, or another area where their classroom teacher isn’t around.
 So make sure a few different adults know how to help:

 - Classroom teacher.
 This is the person who is most likely to be around if your child has an asthma attack at school.
-The more she knows and the more vigilant she is, the better the chance that your child will get the care he needs.
+The more they know and the more vigilant they are, the better the chance that your child will get the care they need.
 Sometimes, kids who have trouble breathing don’t do as well in school, even though they don’t have asthma attacks.
-The teacher should know that your child’s symptoms may affect his performance.
+The teacher should know that your child’s symptoms may affect their performance.

 - School nurse.
-She can give you an idea of what the school policies are for medications and other types of care.
-If your school shares a nurse with other schools, make an appointment to see her when she’s on campus, and find out who will be in charge when she’s not around.
+They can give you an idea of what the school policies are for medications and other types of care.
+If your school shares a nurse with other schools, make an appointment to see them when they’re on campus, and find out who will be in charge when they’re not around.

 - Other teachers.
 Talk with the art teacher, music teacher, or any other person who regularly spends time with your child.

 - PE teacher.
-In addition to spending time with your child like other teachers, the PE teacher should keep an extra eye on your child when he’s exercising, since that can trigger asthma.
-Also, make sure that your child won’t be left out because of his condition.
-The PE teacher should encourage him to participate as long as his symptoms are under control.
+In addition to spending time with your child like other teachers, the PE teacher should keep an extra eye on your child when they're exercising, since that can trigger asthma.
+Also, make sure that your child won’t be left out because of their condition.
+The PE teacher should encourage them to participate as long as their symptoms are under control.

 - Office staff and school principal.

 - Counselor.
-This is an important person to talk to, especially if your child has other issues, such as learning problems or trouble dealing with other kids.
+This is an important person to talk to, especially if your child has other issues, such as learning problems, frequent absences, or trouble dealing with other kids.